caesarakalaeii/twitch_integrations/README.md

 # HOW TO USE:

-A working install of Node-JS and yt-dkp is needed.
+A working install of Node-JS and yt-dlp is needed.
 You'll need a decent understanding of web servers or someone who does.
 Setting up a reverse proxy using nginx in a docker container is recommended.
 Change the CAPITALIZED parts of the template_conf.js and rename it to config.js.